-If you're considering having your teeth straightened or have a teenager who may need orthodontic work, this guide is for you.
-We’ll tell you all you need to know about how the process works and the different types of braces available, including some of the biggest brands in the US and the UK.
+If you're considering getting your teeth straightened or have a teenager who may need orthodontic work, this guide is for you.
+You'll find answers to questions including the cost of braces in the UK, the types of braces available, how they work, what it's like wearing them, and cheaper alternatives.

 Table of contents